John The Ripper

 /usr/share/hash-identifier/hash-id.py

-If not installed, you can install it using:
+If it’s not installed, download it with:

 wget https://gitlab.com/kalilinux/packages/hash-identifier/-/raw/kali/master/hash-id.py